etjones/aihc_hw8_high_risk_project_ej8387/high_risk_project_presentation_eje8387.md

 <br>
 AI tools let us automate the kinds of conversations that have the biggest impact on patients.

+^ We can't give every patient a conversation with their loved ones every day.

+^ But maybe we can get closer.

+^ AI tools let us automate the kinds of conversations that have the biggest impact on patients.

 ---

 # Hearance: An AI Powered, Relationship-based, Medication Adherence System

 **Hearance makes daily contact with patients to talk about their medications.**
 - Instead of text messages, patients get phone calls
+- Instead of just getting a reminder, patients have ongoing conversations
+- Conversations are summarized and stored to inform future conversations and caregivers

+^ My project is a system called Hearance.
+Hearance makes daily contact with patients to talk about their medications.
+- Instead of text messages, patients get phone calls
-- Instead of just getting a reminder, patients can start conversations
+- Instead of just getting a reminder, patients have ongoing conversations
 - Conversations are summarized and stored to inform future conversations and caregivers

 ---

 # Project Sections: